microsoft/PowerToys/doc/specs/VideoGIFSpec.md

 Here are definitions of words and acronyms found throughout this document to ensure clarity:

 * **VGC:** Video GIF Capture  –  The tentative name for this PowerToy.
+* **Bounding Box:** The visual region on the screen which encases the desired content to be recorded.
+Typically designated by a rectangular border created by the capturing software that sits on the screen's foreground throughout the entirety of recording.

 ### 1.4.
 Narrative / Scenarios